1 to 1.5 years part-time

 All applicants must meet the minimum English language requirements.

-- At least five years relevant work experience (or part-time equivalent) *
+- Five years relevant work experience*

 *Note: Full-time (or equivalent part-time) managerial, leadership in innovative or entrepreneurial business or ventures or equivalent.